Open Accessibility Menu

-Information on COVID-19 in Teton County, Wyoming
+Information on COVID-19 in Jackson Hole, Wyoming

 In most cases, Coronavirus (COVID-19), like the seasonal flu, is not life threatening and does not require medical treatment beyond fever control and oral fluids.
 For the health and safety of our community, if you are feeling ill with flu symptoms, please stay home and separate yourself from others.
-However, given the high rate of contagiousness of COVID-19, St. John’s Health has implemented new measures to control spread of the illness to health care workers and people most likely to experience severe illness.

 • If you have shortness of breath or are unable to catch your breath, call 911 or go to St. John’s Emergency Department at 625 E. Broadway.
 There is no need to call ahead.